MuhammadFarhan009/MergeExcel/README.md

 when your merge excel file there have a 4 parameter
 - Your excel file name 1
-- your excel file name 2
+- Your excel file name 2
 - Parameter for merge
 - Type of merge you want to perform.
 For more documentation [Click here](https://pandas.pydata.org/docs/user_guide/merging.html)
 ```